All about maternal mental health

 These illnesses can range from mild to severe, and require specialist treatment as soon as possible.
 Some conditions may have existed before pregnancy and got worse during the perinatal period, or shown up for the first time.

-The most serious perinatal mental health problem is considered to be postpartum psychosis, and should be treated as a medical emergency if suspected.
-Get to know the symptoms of postpartum psychosis.
+The most serious perinatal mental health problem is considered to be pregnancy and postpartum psychosis, which should be treated as a medical emergency if suspected.
+Get to know the symptoms of pregnancy and postpartum psychosis.

 Maternal mental health statistics